How to mix hardware finishes the right way.

 The most important thing to remember when mixing finishes is not to go overboard.
 Avoid creating more chaos than style and keep your designs between two to four finishes, starting with a matching element.

-Notice how the chrome faucets pair nicely with the gray countertops and flooring in the bathroom image below.
+Notice how the chrome faucets pair nicely with the gray countertops and flooring in this bathroom image on Houzz.
 They set the foundation for contrasting gold elements.

 3. Choose a complementing contrast